-Since the introduction of the visa liberalization roadmap for Kosovo in June 2012, Group for Legal and Political Studies, within the framework of the visa liberalization project, has been involved in monitoring the Kosovo institutions' progress in meeting the visa liberalization roadmap benchmarks and indentifying the main challenges deriving therein.
+Group for Legal and Political Studies, within the framework of the visa liberalization project, has been involved in monitoring the Kosovo institutions' progress in meeting the visa liberalization roadmap benchmarks as well as indentifying the main challenges deriving thereof.
+This is the second assessment report relating to this issue.
 Herewith, GLPS has applied a specific methodological approach designed to weigh both the dynamic of meeting the benchmarks and highlighting the remaining challenges.
-That said, GLPS has established a specific grid consisting of individual benchmarks and associated information which explain the achievements of Kosovo institutions in meeting the corresponding benchmarks.
-Specific parts of the matrix highlight the benchmarks to be met and challenges that associate those reaming benchmarks.
+That said, GLPS has established a specific grid consisting of individual benchmarks and associated information which explain the achievements of Kosovo institutions in meeting the corresponding benchmarks (see for more Table III, columns II, III, and IV).
+Specific parts of the matrix emphasize the benchmarks to be met and spot the challenges that associate the accomplishment of the reaming benchmarks (see for more Table III, columns III and IV.)
 To determine the level of implementation of the benchmarks, GLPS has applied numbers, from 0 to 5, and colours.
-To that extent, several sources of information are utilized to estimate the level of implementation of both the individual benchmarks blocks, especially internal documents of Kosovo institutions (legal acts, strategies, annual reports and quarterly reports of Kosovo institutions and action plans' matrices, input from progress reports, conclusions from SAPD, Inputs to the Feasibility Study, etc.), reports of international institutions and foreign embassies in Kosovo (particularly European Commission, European Parliament, UNDP, World Bank, ICO etc.), as well as information from in-depth interviews with representatives of ministries and relevant stakeholders.
+To that extent, several sources of information are utilized to estimate the level of implementation of both the individual benchmarks and blocks.
+In particular, the following sources served as a good basis to estimate the progress made by Kosovo institutions to implement the benchmarks:

+- a) Internal documents of Kosovo institutions (legal acts, strategies, annual reports and quarterly reports of Kosovo institutions and action plans, conclusions from SAPD and Tasks Force for European Integration/Thematic Roundtables, Inputs to the Feasibility Study, etc.); - b) Reports of international institutions and foreign embassies in Kosovo (particularly European Commission, European Parliament, UNDP and World Bank); - c) Information collected from in-depth interviews with representatives of ministries and relevant stakeholders (in particular with officials from the Ministry of Internal Affairs, Ministry of European Integration and Ministry of Public Administration).

 The numbers aim to both explain the level/progress of implementation of the benchmarks and orient the public and institutions on the remaining challenges.
-Thus, numbers and colours are used to determine the median dynamic and the level of implementation per block, covering specific requirements related to readmission and reintegration, document security, border and migration management, public order and security, and fundamental rights related to the freedom of movement.
-Per each of the following blocks, a specific median number will represent the achievements of Kosovo institutions as regards the progress of implementation of the specific benchmarks grouped according to the following blocks and sub-blocks:
+Thus, numbers and colours are used to determine the level of implementation of the benchmarks per sub-block and block, covering the entire list of individual benchmarks/requirements related to the readmission and reintegration, document security, border and migration management, public order and security, and fundamental rights related to the freedom of movement.
+Per each of the blocks, a specific median number will represent the achievements of the Republic of Kosovo institutions to implement specific benchmarks grouped according to the following blocks: